SaltyGoo/saltygoo.github.io/pages/BaldurHex/18-Beregost.md

 <span class="blacktitle"> Feature A - Beregost</span>

-Talanthir the Conjurer's wizard abode, equiped with a library and a laboratory, and guarded by flesh golems.
-He will trade goods and knowledge with deserving adventurers.
+Located near the Amnian border on the Coast Way, Beregost is a thriving village visited by many merchants on their way to Baldur's Gate.
+It's under the protection of the Church of Lathander.
+If a war would happen between Baldur's Gate and Amn, this town would be the first to suffer.
+Notable businesses in the village include:

+- **Feldepost's Inn.** A dancehall and inn.
+The rowdiest and busiest in town.
+- **The Jovial juggler.** An inn, popular among the Flaming Fists.
+- **The Burning Wizard.** An inn prized by "respectable people" and pickpockets.
+- **The Red Sheaf.** A tavern of ill repute.
+- **Kagain's Company.** A caravan guard company managed by a greed dwarf.
+- **Thunderhammer Smithy.** The forge of the legendary Taerom Fuiruim.
+He'll craft anything for a wee bit more than the competition.
+Has lethal weapons in stock.

 ---

-<span class="blacktitle"> Feature B - Overgrown Cabin</span>
+<span class="blacktitle"> Feature B - Pastures</span>

-Judging by the thick layer of dust covering everything inside, this abandonned cabin has seen no usage in a while.
-The reason is that giant spiders have used it to lure curious humanoids.
+Travelers who wish not to be seen often cut through the pastures and avoid Beregost altogether.
+The town's many sheep all graze on the western edge of town for fear of angering the ghosts of Ulcaster to the east.
+Beregost is known for its textile and cheese, the Beregost Blue.

 ---

-<span class="blacktitle"> Feature C - Flower Meadows</span>
+<span class="blacktitle"> Feature C - Travenhurst Manor</span>

-Wildflowers brightly colour these meadows, giving the appearance of being sheltered from the dangerous forest creatures.
-However, dozens of skeletons lie dormant under the shrubbery, waiting for an unknown trigger to rise again.
+The richest man in Beregost, Gerard Travenhurst, has built this manor on the norther edge of the village.
+He has been speculating on land in the area.

 ---

 <script>
-    const climate1 = "Forest";
+    const climate1 = "Village";
-    const climate2 = "Forest";
+    const climate2 = "Village";
 </script>
 <script src="/scripts/BGencounter.js"></script>